Giorgos Giakoumakis: Loans to OFI and Górnik Zabrze

 On 24 January 2019, after a year-and-a-half with AEK Athens, Giakoumakis returned briefly to his hometown in Crete to join the island's biggest team, OFI.
 He signed a six-month contract as part of the club's effort to avoid relegation, with an undisclosed purchase option for the summer of 2019.
-On 17 March 2019, he scored his first goal with the club in a crucial 2–0 home win over fellow strugglers Levadiakos to climb above their SuperLeague rivals, however both clubs still sit in the relegation zone.
+On 17 March 2019, he scored his first goal with the club in a crucial 2–0 home win over fellow strugglers Levadiakos to climb above their Super League rivals, however both clubs still sit in the relegation zone.

 On 3 March 2020, he was loaned out to Ekstraklasa club Górnik Zabrze for the remainder of the current football season.
 On 30 May 2020, Giakoumakis scored the winning goal for Górnik Zabrze against ŁKS Łódź sealing a vital 1–0 away win for his club.
 On 23 June 2020, Giakoumakis scored his third goal for Górnik Zabrze in the Ekstraklasa, while teammate Stavros Vasilantonopoulos registered his second marker for the club in the same match.
 The Greek striker connected with a low pass across the box, neatly turning the ball beyond the goalkeeper into the far right corner, sealing a 3–1 away win against ŁKS Łódź.